Rules and Procedures

 The Program Chair(s) appoint the Program Committee and arrange the program as they see fit, subject to the constraints on the number of days and sessions.
 The sole criterion for acceptance of a paper shall be its scientific merit.

-If there is a meeting of Fellows and/or members, it will be chaired by the President or the person that he/she designates.
+If there is a meeting of Active Fellows and/or General Members, it will be chaired by the President or the person that he/she designates.

 Any award by another Society to be presented at a regional meeting must be approved by the Program Chair(s) and communicated to the Chair of the Standing Committee.